astravant/digitalgarden/_notes/Genesis.md

 The governance structures, bureaucracies, and business models that serve us today are not going to cope with the issues in a world increasingly overrun by data.
 The volume of data is increasing exponentially, like a library of books multiplying with each turn of the page, or like trillions of sensors scattering data points across the digital landscape, creating a data deluge that traditional systems simply cannot keep up with.

 We must design new systems that increase the flow and output of information.
 The more connected we become, the faster ideas spread, and the more sophisticated our tools for manipulating information become.
 One thing is clear: Nature gives greater value and support to systems, individuals, and societies that contribute most heavily and efficiently to data processing.

+Look at how things flow, ask how they can flow better.